igorw/weblog/posts/2012-12-14-sexpr-special-forms.md

 If it tried to evaluate `foo` that would result in an error, since `foo` is not defined on the environment yet, as that's what `define` is about to do!

-## Special form interface
+## Special operator interface

 In order to deal with special forms, they need to be modeled in the form tree.
-The `SpecialFormInterface` gives special forms access to the environment and to the unevaluated arguments.
+A special form is a list form whose first element is a special operator.
+The `SpecialOp` interface gives the operator access to the environment and to the unevaluated arguments.

 I repeat, the *unevaluated arguments*.

-    namespace Igorw\Ilias\SpecialForm;
+    namespace Igorw\Ilias\SpecialOp;

     use Igorw\Ilias\Environment;
     use Igorw\Ilias\Form\ListForm;

-    interface SpecialForm
+    interface SpecialOp
     {
         public function evaluate(Environment $env, ListForm $args);
     }

 The form tree builder does not have to be modified.
-Special forms are simply values defined on the environment that have a different behaviour when evaluated.
+Special operators are simply values defined on the environment that look like functions but have a different behaviour when evaluated.
 The only adjustment needs to be made in `ListForm::evaluate()`, since special forms are a special kind of list form.

     public function evaluate(Environment $env)
     {
         $func = $this->car()->evaluate($env);

-        if ($func instanceof SpecialForm) {
+        if ($func instanceof SpecialOp) {
             return $func->evaluate($env, $this->cdr());
         }